This content has been archived. It may no longer be relevant

 - Supported the nomination and confirmation of Hispanic executive appointments at the federal level, including the presidential cabinet and diplomatic appointments.

 - Met with the President of the United States and other White House, Congressional, and Justice Department leaders, to address issues of concern to the HNBA and the Hispanic community in the U.S.

 - Collaborated with Ibero-American officials and leaders to further common goals and issues to Hispanics around the world.

-- As part of our educational pipeline efforts, disbursed thousands of dollars in scholarships and stipends to Latino students through the annual Uvaldo Herrera Moot Court Competition, the HNBA Legal Education Fund, Special Counsel Hispanic Scholarship Fund, National Hispanic Scholarship Program, HNBA Career Fair Travel Stipend, and HNBA Event Volunteer Initiative.
+- As part of our educational pipeline efforts, disbursed thousands of dollars in scholarships and stipends to Hispanic students through the annual Uvaldo Herrera Moot Court Competition, the HNBA Legal Education Fund, Special Counsel Hispanic Scholarship Fund, National Hispanic Scholarship Program, HNBA Career Fair Travel Stipend, and HNBA Event Volunteer Initiative.

 - Commissioned the research and publication of two ground-breaking studies on the national status of Latinas in the legal profession: “Few and Far Between: The Reality of Latina lawyers”, authored by Jill L. Cruz and Melinda S. Molina, and “La Voz de la Abogada Latina: Challenges and Rewards in Serving the Public Interest”, authored by Jill L. Cruz, Melinda S. Molina, and Jenny Rivera.